priyanshjain9414/Simon-Game/README.md

 For major changes, please open an issue first to discuss what you would like to change.
 See the [issues page](../../issues) for more details.

-## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## 💡 Acknowledgments

 - Inspired by the original Simon Game by Milton Bradley.